 This subject is designed to support health professionals and those working in the health field to find, appraise, and apply evidence relevant to population, community and individual health needs.
-In this subject you will develop essential skills in evidence-based practice and policy, including framing relevant clinical questions and searching electronically to find studies to answer these questions.
-You will then be able to critically appraise studies based on an understanding of research study designs; and applying the results of those studies to individuals, communities and populations.
+In this subject you will develop essential skills in evidence-based practice and policy, including framing relevant practice questions and searching to find research evidence addressing these questions.
+You will then be able to critically appraise research evidence based on an understanding of research study designs; and applying the results of those studies to individuals, communities and populations.
 This includes a foundational understanding of clinical epidemiology and biostatistics.
 These skills will enable you to independently evaluate the worth of newly proposed health policy and clinical management options.

 |Faculty||Faculty of Health Sciences & Medicine|

 1. Formulate a clear question from a practice or health policy problem.